 I could go on and on about all the little DIY projects we did in this space…but I will not because you guys have a tour of some favorite rooms at a bunch of amazing home decorating blogs to get to!
-So below is a list of links to the various DIY tutorials we’ve written about from this space if you want more detail on anything:

 - DIY ceiling ring installation

 - DIY roman shades (that we will never, ever try again)

 - 10-minute DIY curtain rods